-When you have completed the task, you can indicate this by pressing the "Complete" button.
+When you have completed the task, you can indicate this by clicking the "Complete" button.
 This will add an activity for you, and you can say how long you spent on the task (or the most recent activity for it if you've already added other activities to it).
 If the category of the task you are completing has outcomes that need to be recorded, you will be asked to provide this information.
 Please be aware that if the outcomes are compulsory, you will not be able to complete the task until you have provided this information.

 Add new task for yourself

-If you have permissions to do so, you can create tasks for yourself and/or assign to others or open it to teams of users for one of them to take and complete.
+If you have permissions to do so, you can create tasks for yourself to complete.

-To add a new task, press the "Add new task" button and you will be asked for the following basic details:
+To add a new task, click the "Add new task" button and you will be asked for the following basic details:

 - Category (same categories used in activities)